Ch-Check It Out: Music video

 MCA directed the music video for the song under his pseudonym, Nathaniel Hörnblowér.
 It features the Beastie Boys performing the song while dressed in various costumes.
 The video was added to the playlists of MTV and MuchMusic on the week ending May 2, 2004, and to Fuse's playlist two weeks later, on May 16.

 Live performances

-Beastie Boys performed the song live on The Late Show with David Letterman.
-This performance was unusual, as it featured Beastie Boys performing the song while on their way to the studio.
+The Beastie Boys performed the song live on The Late Show with David Letterman.
+This performance was unusual, as it featured the Beastie Boys performing the song while on their way to the studio.
 They began by emerging from a subway stop and walking through New York City until arriving at the Letterman studio and finishing the track inside.
 This performance has been regarded as one of the best musical moments on the program, with Paste magazine ranking it number 11 on their list of "David Letterman's 25 Greatest Music Moments".